R0G-DEV/iisexpress-proxy/README.md

 This will generate a self-signed certificate and use it, openssl must be in `PATH` for this to work.

+Optional Specify SSL Certificate Path

+    iisexpress-proxy https://localhost:51123 to https://*:3000 ssl/<name>.key ssl/<name>.cert

+This will use your specificed certificate rather then generating a temporary certificate.

 _If you're on Windows, the easiest way to get openssl is to use Git Bash that comes with it pre-installed._

 If you want to bind to a specific interface instead of all of them, use its IP in the target URL, e.g. `https://10.0.0.1:3000`.
 Note that the right-hand part cannot be a domain name.